percona/k8spxc-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PXC-RN1.14.0.md

 ## New Features

-* {{ k8spxcjira(1298) }}: Custom [prefix](../containers-conf.md) ffor Percona Monitoring and Management (PMM) allows using one PMM Server to monitor multiple databases even if they have identical cluster names
+* {{ k8spxcjira(1298) }}: Custom [prefix](../containers-conf.md) for Percona Monitoring and Management (PMM) allows using one PMM Server to monitor multiple databases even if they have identical cluster names
 * {{ k8spxcjira(1334) }}: The new `lifecycle.postStart` and `lifecycle.preStop` Custom Resource options allow configuring [postStart and preStop hooks](https://kubernetes.io/docs/concepts/containers/container-lifecycle-hooks/) for ProxySQL and HAProxy Pods
-* {{ k8spxcjira(1341) }}: t is now possible to resize Persistent Volume Claims by patching the PerconaXtraDBCluster custom resource.
+* {{ k8spxcjira(1341) }}: It is now possible to resize Persistent Volume Claims by patching the PerconaXtraDBCluster custom resource.
 Change  `persistentVolumeClaim.resources.requests.storage` and let the Operator do the scaling

 ## Improvements